biozzyn/handroanthus-variant-analysis/README.md

   --max-runtime 08:00:00 >& himp2_1.prepro.log &
 ```

-If all the analysis ran successfully the analysist shoud found BAM formatted files under the <path-to-analysis>/HIMP-1 and <path-to-analysis>/HIMP-2 directories.
+If all the analysis ran successfully the analysist shoud found BAM formatted files under the ``<path-to-analysis>/HIMP-1`` and ``<path-to-analysis>/HIMP-2`` directories.
 These files contain the read to genome alignments that should be used as input to the variant analysis steps in the pipeline.

-## Variant Calling and Genotyping (performed manually)
+### Variant Calling and Genotyping (performed manually)

-This step in the pipeline is performed by the script ``VariantAnalysis.sh``.
+This step in the pipeline is performed by the script ``VariantCalling.sh``.

 The absolute paths of the input data are hardcoded in this script and should be adjusted by the analysist before execution.